bvr/bvr.github.io/_posts/2010-11-06-term-readline.md

 {% endhighlight %}

 I was quite surprised, but it looks all history and editing magic is just feature of reading line from STDIN.
+And it is really so, running

+{% highlight bash %}
+perl -le "print <STDIN>"
+{% endhighlight %}

-And it is really so, running `perl -le "print <STDIN>"` allows to use up/down arrows to get history and quite good line editing features.
+allows to use up/down arrows to get history and quite good line editing features.

 With little more inspection I found that Windows set `TERM` environment variable to `dumb`, which switch on this behavior.
 Setting it to anything else turn on